shawn-nyk/tp/docs/DeveloperGuide.md

 ![EditProfileCommandSequenceDiagramSimplified](images/dg-profile/EditProfileCommandSequenceDiagramSimplified.png)

+<div style="page-break-after: always;"></div>

 1. After the user enters an input to edit the user profile, the input is first parsed by the `MainParser` looks out for the command word, recognizes the `edit` command and  funnels the input to `EditCommandParser`.
 2. The `EditCommandParser` then identifies the item type, which is profile item and returns the `EditProfileCommandParser`.